slavalisoff/slavalisoff/README.md

 # Languages
 ## Know:
-- Visual C#(CLI, Windows Forms, SQLite3 and more)
 - Vanilla JavaScript
-- Python(CLI, Tkinter, PyQt5)
-- Java(CLI and Swing)
+- Java(Minecraft mods, CLI and Swing)
-- C/C++(CLI only)

-## Plans to explore:
-- Node.js
-- Ruby
-- TypeScript
+# Currently working on:
+- Developing little Minecraft mods with little additions

 # Contacts
 - Write me an email to slava@s1avalisoff.ru
-- Send me message at VK: vk.com/s1ava.lisoff
-- Send me message at Telegram: t.me/s1avalisoff

 <!--
-**s1avalisoff/s1avalisoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**slavalisoff/slavalisoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: